The absolute knowledge of self-discovery.

 The next milestone is of self-analysis.
 More rights and less of wrong do not make one perfect; they just steer one towards perfection.
 One must assess the actions, constantly, to avoid the recurrence of wrong.
 That is self-analysis.
 A constant Chakra (or circle) of calculating behavior.
 Calculate the actions, depending on the degree of severity of issues to take steps, and move ahead.

 The next step is of acceptance.
 Inside, we are all the same.
 No one is bad by birth.
 Remember, for those who behave badly, the bad is their definition of good.
 But, they still have a definition for good.
 Accept that.
 You may not change who they are, but you will certainly change the way you look at them.
 Perhaps, mere acceptance might bring them to the crossroads of self-analysis.
 But, it is easier said.

 Correction is the next step.
 We are dependent.
 Correcting our wrong will bring the change into others behaviors.
 Their corrections will inspire you to do more right.
 Get inspired and inspire others; learn with examples and lead by examples.

 Invent.
 Evaluate for yourself.
 Correct wherever required.
 Bring good to others; keep doing good.
 Invent newer ways to bring good.
 Evolve continually.

 Acknowledge.
 A collective growth brings us to the state of a collective consciousness.
-The consciousness that the invention of bringing more of good to others isn’t really an invention, but a discovery.
+The consciousness that the intention of bringing more of good to others isn’t really an invention, but a discovery.
 It is only then we will come to know that absolute knowledge is no different from the actual one.
-The absolute knowledge, is nothing but the acknowledgement of ourselves.
-The acknowledgement that we are self-discoverers for all our lives.
+The absolute knowledge is nothing but the acknowledgment of ourselves.
+The acknowledgment that we are self-discoverers for all our lives.
 The discovers who are in the pursuit of the collective perfection.